Clarification of Biblical Teachings

 The Great Commission: Matthew 28: 16-21

 This is one of the core verses of our ministry.
-It is one of the last occasions Jesus had with his disciples, prior to ascending to heaven.
+It is one of the last occasions Jesus had with his disciples before ascending to heaven.
 This is where he told them what He wanted them to go and do.
-It is clear here that if you want to be a disciple of Jesus you should get baptized.
+It is clear that if you want to be a disciple of Jesus, you should get baptized.

-In both of these scriptures, it appears the person who was being baptized came in and out of the water.
-That is why many churches including our ministry believe that the demonstrated method of baptism is submersion, simply meaning that the person being baptized in one motion goes down and up again in and out of the water.
+In both scriptures, it appears that the person being baptized came in and out of the water.
+That is why many churches, including our ministry, believe that the demonstrated method of baptism is submersion, simply meaning that the person being baptized in one motion goes down and up again in and out of the water.
 Is this a critical issue?
-Likely not, but why not try to perform baptism as closely as demonstrated.
+Likely not, but why not perform baptism as closely as demonstrated?

 1 Cor.
 1:10-16, Acts 18:8, John 4:2 (the disciples baptizing early on), Mark 10:38